Hearing dogs for Deaf People provide training for dogs to alert deaf people to sounds and signals at work, in public and at home.

 - Each dog is trained specifically to the needs of the deaf person to whom these dogs have been matched.

 - Training of hearing dogs requires a large amount of funding, with costs exceeding £40,000

 - The training of a puppy can take up to 12 to 14 months

 - Hearing Dogs for Deaf People was launched as a charity at the Crufts dog show in 1982

 How you can help:

-In order to help change the life a deaf person, take part in fund raising activities and really make a difference!
-You can also be a part of Hearing Dogs for Deaf people’s activities by volunteering; which can include taking care dogs during training at your home.
+In order to help change the life of a deaf person, take part in fundraising activities and really make a difference!
+You can also be a part of Hearing Dogs for Deaf people’s activities by volunteering, including taking care of dogs while training at your home.